 The success of our origination or acquisition of investments significantly depends on the financial stability of the borrowers and tenants underlying such investments.
 Before making a loan to a borrower, we assess the strength and skills of an entity's management and other factors that we believe are material to the performance of the investment.
 In making the assessment and otherwise conducting customary due diligence, we rely on the resources available to us and, in some cases, an investigation by third parties.
 Appraisals and engineering and environmental reports, as well as a variety of other third-party reports are not guarantees of present or future value.
 One appraiser may reach a different conclusion than the conclusion that would be reached if a different appraiser were appraising that property.
 Moreover, the values of the properties may have fluctuated significantly since the appraisals were performed.
-In addition, any third-party report, including any engineering report, environmental report, site inspection or appraisal represents only the analysis of the individual consultant, engineer or inspector preparing such report at the time of such report, and may not reveal all necessary or desirable repairs, maintenance, remediation and capital improvement items.
+In addition, any third-party report, including any engineering report, environmental report, at the time of such report, and may not reveal all necessary or desirable repairs, maintenance, remediation and capital improvement items.
 There can be no assurance that our due diligence processes will uncover all relevant facts or that any investment will be successful.
 The inability of a single major borrower or tenant, or a number of smaller borrowers or tenants, to meet their payment obligations could result in reduced revenue or losses.